EasyNetDev/IPv6-BASH-Tools/README.md

 For example:

 	Prefix 28: 28/16 = 1 and reminder 12.
-We will have only one group of 16 bits which by default will be 0xFFFF and second group will be 12 bits mapped to 0xFFF0 and the rest 0x0000.
+We will have only one sub-blocks of 16 bits which by will have a prefix of 0xFFFF, next sub-block will have a prefix of 12 bits mapped to 0xFFF0 and the rest of the sub-blocks up to the 8th will be 0x0000.

-	Prefix 48: 42/16 = 2 and reminder 10.
-We will have only two groups of 16 bits which by default will be 0xFFFF and third group will be 10 bits mapped to 0xFFC0 and the rest 0x0000.
+	Prefix 42: 42/16 = 2 and reminder 10.
+We will have only two sub-blocks of 16 bits  which by will have a prefix of 0xFFFF, next sub-block will have a prefix of 10 bits mapped to 0xFFC0 and the rest of the sub-blocks up to the 8th will be 0x0000.

+	Prefix 48: 48/16 = 3 and reminder 0.
+We will have only three sub-blocks of 16 bits which by default will be 0xFFFF and the rest of the sub-blocks up to the 8th will be 0x0000.

 1. Uncompress IPv6 and also is doing ipv6_check.
 2. Walk through the uncompressed sub-blocks IPv6.